metaopt/optree/README.md

 which are considered non-leaf nodes in the tree.

-Python objects that their type is not registered will be treated as leaf nodes.
+Python objects whose type is not registered will be treated as leaf nodes.
 The registry lookup uses the `is` operator to determine whether the type is matched.
-So subclasses will need to explicitly register in the registry, otherwise, an object of that type will be considered a leaf.
+So subclasses will need to be explicitly registered in the registry, otherwise, objects of that type will be considered leaves.
 The [`NoneType`](https://docs.python.org/3/library/constants.html#None) is a special case discussed in section [`None` is non-leaf Node vs. `None` is Leaf](#none-is-non-leaf-node-vs-none-is-leaf).

 #### Registering a Container-like Custom Type as Non-leaf Nodes